Skip to main content

 Goods entering the destination country

 You may need to provide your SES status to the countries your goods are being exported to as notification that you are a part of a secure supply chain.
-The instructions for each country are laid out below.
+The instructions for each country or territory are explained the the document below.

 You will receive a letter with your own specific information when you are approved as an SES partner.